isomerpages/pmo-nptd/media-centre/speeches/_posts/2017-03-02-post-speech-by-senior-minister-of-state-josephine-teo-on-population-at-the-committee-of-supply.md

 ---
 layout: post
-title:  "Speech by Senior Minister of State Josephine Teo on population at the Committee of Supply"
+title: Speech by Senior Minister of State Josephine Teo on population at the Committee of Supply
 date: 2017-03-02
 permalink: /media-centre/speeches/speech-by-senior-minister-of-state-josephine-teo-on-population/
+variant: markdown
 ---
 **Strengthening our Singapore Family**

 Madam Chair, I thank Members for their insightful suggestions and questions.